novix-sa/Pyplan/docs/User Guide/Model.md

 ### Result Explorer
 Other way to run a node is by pressing <kbd>CTRL + E</kbd>.
-This way of running displays not only
+This way of running displays more complete information about the node properties and its result.
+One of the most

 ### Evaluating a Node